Kevin Conroy is the first person in animation to use two distinct voices to portray Bruce Wayne and Batman. It was his own idea.

 Clive Revill played Alfred in the first three episodes in production.
 Efrem Zimbalist Jr. was cast in the role for the remainder of the series.

 A potential story involving a Catwoman and Black Canary team-up was interrupted in mid-pitch to the FOX network by their demand, "Where's Robin?"
 When the writers asked if they could omit Robin from just this one episode, FOX obliged by omitting the entire story.

-Adam West, Roddy McDowall, Robert Hastings, Barry Dennen, Steve Franken, Michael Pataki, and Judy Strangis are the only cast members to appear in this series and Batman (1966).
+Adam West, Roddy McDowall, Bob Hastings, Barry Dennen, Steve Franken, Michael Pataki, and Judy Strangis are the only cast members to appear in this series and Batman (1966).

-Robin's costume was modeled after Neal Adams' redesigned Robin costume, that Tim Drake wore in the comics, though the Robin symbol was changed to a regular non-italicized "R", to make sure people would know he's Dick Grayson.
-However, when Tim Drake was used, his costume was redesigned with a red, yellow, and black color scheme.
+Robin's costume was modeled after Neal Adams's redesigned Robin costume that Tim Drake wore in the comics, though the Robin symbol was changed to a regular non-italicized "R", to make sure people would know he's Dick Grayson.
+However, when Tim Drake was used (in The New Batman Adventures (1997)), his costume was redesigned with a red, yellow, and black color scheme.